ColeW-Picaro/colebot/README.md

 2. run `ruby Main.rb -h` to display usage and help

 3. BONUS STEP.
 Schedule bot tweets using crontab.
-Install crontab and type `crontab -e` and add the line `*/6 * * * ruby /dir/to/Main.rb -d -t -u USER`.
+Install crontab and type `crontab -e` and add the line `0 */6 * * * ruby /dir/to/Main.rb -d -t -u USER -a /dir/to/oauth.txt -i /path/to/dictionary`.
 This will update the dictionary and post a tweet every 6 hours.
 Type `man crontab` to learn more about how the scheduling works.